Animals and People: Links and Distinction. by Claudia Madrazo

 The Difference: Human Duality

 Instincts are innate behaviors whose primary function is survival, as individuals and as a species.
 They make us defend ourselves from any type of attack and compete for food and shelter.
 These forces that assist us in critical situations are transmitted generationally.
 Nonetheless, humans also have traits that other species lack: intelligence and resolve, which, in turn, lead to free will.
 Intelligence allows us to adapt, solve everyday problems, open ourselves up to the world and explore it and ourselves.
 Resolve is what drives us, what makes us get what we want.
 We learn with our intelligence and desire with our will.
 Both tools are the foundation upon which people build and grow, both personally and socially, enabling them to create marvelous things, such as artistic masterpieces, and endowing them with the capacity to wonder at a sunset.
 The German philosopher Friedrich Nietszche believed that humans were the only animals who could make a promise, since only they have the capacity to choose and determine the course of their lives.
 Intelligence and will provide us with the awareness of our journey through life and with it, the opportunity to question ourselves, determine our own path and assume responsibility for our destiny.
-Today, almost four million years after the first hominids set two feet on the ground and gradually stood up straight, freeing their hands and getting their head ready to think, we know that human history is that of the incredible duality of instinct and reason, impulse and thought, passion and reflection that we harbor… two realities that not only make us what we are but make us truly unique.

-Observe everyone around you and analyze their behavior when they are attracted to someone or when they feel threatened.
+when they feel threatened.
 You will identify many behavior patterns defined as “animal”.

-Pay special attention to the reactions of babies and children that have to do with feeding, territoriality, need for attention or fear.
+children that have to do with feeding, territoriality, need for attention or fear.
 You will be surprised at all the innate information they possess.

-Fear is the warning signal that protects us and allows us to overcome danger.
+us to overcome danger.
 When you are in a situation that provokes this sensation, try to take slow, deep breaths, which will give you time to act intelligently.

 Books Desmond Morris, El mono desnudo, Plaza & Janés.
 Desmond Morris, The Naked Ape, Random House, Inc.